 UX research, which helps define the UCD requirements for a mobile or digital solution, studies workers in the context of their environment.
 This helps reveal certain insights about the user and reveals hidden insights about inefficient task flows that may not be readily apparent.
 UX research answers questions like, does it make sense for plant personnel to use a phone, tablet or wearable to receive alerts?
 How can the user interface (UI) be improved so that the worker gets only the information he needs, when he needs it?
 How can tasks be reduced to streamline a given process?

 Once alerts begin to flow to right stakeholders via the right device in the right context at the right time, they can be addressed more quickly and efficiently.
+Furthermore, with a mobile solution — plant personnel can easily document their activities once an issue has been addressed to keep in-house teams informed.
 The result?
 A more successful online monitoring and real time data analytics program.

 One major challenge is demonstrating the value of online monitoring and analytics programs to key decision makers.

-Overloading the C-Suite with data minutiae is the wrong way to express the value of your online monitoring and data analytics program.
-With a custom mobile or digital solution, data can be funneled into an app that constantly updates C-Suite executives on high-level information that’s important to them.
+Overloading the C-suite with data minutiae is the wrong way to express the value of your online monitoring and data analytics program.
+With a custom mobile or digital solution, data can be funneled into an app that provides updates to C-suite on high-level information that’s important to them.

 To learn more about mobile and digital solutions, read the whitepaper, “The ROI of UX.”